lavague-ai/LaVague/docs/docs/contributing/contributing.md

 - [Rebase your branch](https://docs.github.com/en/get-started/using-git/about-git-rebase) against the latest version of `main`.
 - **Coming soon** Check your branch passes all GitHub actions pass.

-If you need any help or want to discuss the feature you are working on more before submitting, reach out to us on [Discord](https://discord.gg/SDxn9KpqX9)!
+If you want any help or guidance on developing the feature you are working on more before submitting, reach out to us on [Discord](https://discord.gg/SDxn9KpqX9)!

+⚠️ Note, we aim to merge as many PRs as possible but we cannot guarantee to merge PRs and they are subject to our review process.

 ### Contributing to the documentation